hermanmak/AWSWorkshop-20180731-VPC-EC2-S3-RDS/README.md

 * Check the CloudFormation Stack, there will be a nested stack name as "rds"
 * Did you remember the account and password you set in the cloudformation?
 * try to login into your database with following command
-* Install mysql on this AWS Cloud9 by typing `sudo yum install mysql` in the terminal at the bottom portion of the screen.
+* Install mysql on this Bastion by typing `sudo yum install mysql` in the terminal at the bottom portion of the screen.
 * `mysql -h <RDS ENDPOINT> -P 3306 -u DBUSER -p `

 ### Step 7: